grrowl/redux-scuttlebutt/README.md

 experimental stages.**

 A major aim of this project is to be able to drop this middleware into an existing, compatible project and have it "just work".
-Additional features (timestamp strategy, streams and encryption) should be configurable in redux-scuttlebutt itself without messing with the redux application's structure/actions/reducers
+Additional features should be configurable in redux-scuttlebutt itself or at the highest level of the application without heavy modification with the redux application's structure/actions/reducers

 ## licence

 MIT.
-Without open source projects like React, Redux, Scuttlebutt, and all the amazing technology which has been an inspiration for this project, many wonderful things in this world wouldn't exist.
+Without open source projects like React, Redux, Scuttlebutt, and all the amazing technology which has been the bedrock and inspiration for this project, many wonderful things in this world wouldn't exist.